 Top PC PSU Calculator Tools to Find Power Supply Wattage

-Here are the best online power supply calculator tools that can help you to choose the right wattage PSU for your PC whether gaming or a work one.
+Here are the best online power supply calculator tools that can help you to choose the right wattage PSU for your PC whether it is a gaming or a workstation one.
 These power supply calculators are updated regularly with new hardware components and are pretty accurate in predicting your PC Wattage and Power Supply Recommendation.
 To use these PSU Calculators, just select the components that you have installed in your PC case and then hit the calculate button to know your power supply requirements.

 OuterVision Power Supply Calculator

-This is one of the oldest and most popular power supply calculator tool for selecting the right power supply for your Desktop, Server and Mini-ITX build for HTPC purpose.
+This is one of the oldest and most popular power supply calculator tools for selecting the right power supply for your Desktop, Server, and Mini-ITX builds for HTPC purposes.
 This is a very accurate power supply calculator and it comes with more options and features than other power supply wattage calculators.
 It has got two modes of operation for calculating power consumption, basic and expert.
-The basic mode or version allows you to select minimum sets of components (major parts) to estimate the total power consumption while the expert version allows you to choose various PC parts or components (USB, LED, Controllers, Liquid Cooling etc.) and also adds CPU and Graphics Card Overclocking fields.
-Other great thing about this power calculator is that it also analyzes the energy cost of your build per year which may come very handy for some users.
+The basic mode or version allows you to select minimum sets of components (major parts) to estimate the total power consumption while the expert version allows you to choose various PC parts or components (USB, LED, Controllers, Liquid Cooling, etc.) and also adds CPU and Graphics Card Overclocking fields.
+Another great thing about this power calculator is that it also analyzes the energy cost of your build per year which may come in very handy for some users.
 Highly Recommended by me.

 Be quiet!
 Power Supply Calculator

 A decent power supply calculator from be quiet!, which is known for its silent PC cases, CPU coolers, Fans, and Power Supplies.
 This is a basic PSU calculator tool and has very few components to choose from.
 Not as accurate as the above-mentioned power supply calculator tools but good enough to get an idea about your computer power consumption.